santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/about.md

 <div class="section-card">
   <h2 style="color: #5474B8; border-bottom: 3px solid #5474B8; padding-bottom: 0.5rem; margin-top: 0.5rem;">Introduction</h2>
   <p>Hello, I'm <strong>Santi</strong>, an evolutionary biologist driven by a deep curiosity about the genomic basis of life.
-I'm currently a Postdoctoral Researcher at the prestigious <a href="http://english.ioz.cas.cn/" target="_blank">Institute of Zoology (IOZ), Chinese Academy of Sciences</a> in Beijing, working with the <a href="https://guolaboratory.com/" target="_blank">Fish Evolution and Genomics Group</a>.
+I'm currently a Postdoctoral Researcher at the prestigious <a href="http://english.ioz.cas.cn/" target="_blank">Institute of Zoology, Chinese Academy of Sciences</a> in Beijing, working with the <a href="https://guolaboratory.com/" target="_blank">Fish Evolution and Genomics Group</a>.
 My research explores the fascinating world of animal evolution, using cutting-edge bioinformatics and genomics to understand how species adapt and diversify.</p>
 </div>

 <div style="display: grid; grid-template-columns: repeat(auto-fit, minmax(300px, 1fr)); gap: 1rem; margin: 2rem 0;">